Ananyaiitbhilai/Text2Triple-LLM-Agent/ReadME.md

 ./<bash file you want to run>
 ```

-4. You will see all the generate files in the `Generated Data` Folder and the scores will be stored in text files in `GeneratedData/Score`
+4. You will see all the generate files in the [GeneratedData Folder](GeneratedData) and the scores will be stored in text files in [GeneratedData/Score](GeneratedData/Score)

 ## Table 1: Model Performance Metrics